Motor City Machine Guns: Debut and feud with Team 3D (2007–2008)

 During the feud, Team 3D awarded the stolen X Division Championship to Devine, before Devine won the title outright.
 The two teams faced off in an Ultimate X match for the title at Final Resolution.
 Prior to the pay-per-view, it was claimed that Ray and Devon were too heavy to support themselves on the cables, so they "broke" Sabin and Shelley's fingers, making them unable to climb.
 Team 3D won this match by using a ladder to get Devon up to the title belt (which broke the "unwritten rule" of the match).
 At Against All Odds, Sabin, Shelley, and Lethal won a Street Fight with the existence of the X Division as a whole (excluding Devine) on the line.
 Sabin and Shelley were beaten off early in the match, essentially making it a handicap match of Team 3D against Lethal.
 As agreed in the pre–match stipulations, the win resulted in Lethal being given back the X Division title and the members of Team 3D essentially being disqualified from future matches until they could all drop their weight below super heavyweight status.

 They were members of Team TNA alongside Kaz and Curry Man in the 2008 edition of the TNA World X Cup, but lost to Team Mexico at Victory Road.
-They then slipped into the role of tweeners, showing disrespect to Christian Cage, A.J.
+They then transitioned into the role of tweeners, showing disrespect to Christian Cage, A.J.
 Styles, Consequences Creed, B.G.
 James and The Latin American Xchange however still being cheered heavily by the fans and showing respect for the fans.

 Various storylines (2008–2010)

-On the October 30 episode of Impact!, The Machine Guns along with A.J.
+On the October 30, 2008 episode of Impact!, Shelley and Sabin along with A.J.
 Styles, Samoa Joe, Jay Lethal, Consequences Creed, Petey Williams, Eric Young and ODB formed a faction of younger wrestlers called The TNA Front Line to oppose The Main Event Mafia.